 Albert ("Bert") Spalding's job at CRF is simple: encourage the pastors.
 Bert is, among other things, an educator, ethicist, attorney, certified public accountant, and philosopher.
 But his main job description at Crossroads Farm is to facilitate fellowship, discipleship and, on occasion, theological discussions among the Rural Church Initiative (RCI) pastors.
 Usually this takes the form of bi-weekly round-table discussions that allow pastors to share spiritual and pastoral concerns and as well as "real world" challenges that they face from day to day.

-Bert is an associate professor at legal studies and ethics at the Mike Ilitch School of Business at Wayne State University in Detroit, and also serves as an adjunct faculty member and course developer in the Bible department at Geneva College, Beaver Falls, PA.
+Dr. Spalding is professor emeritus at Wayne State University, where he has taught and conducted research in the areas of ethics, forensic accounting and other subjects..
+Professor Spalding also serves as an adjunct faculty member and course developer in the Bible department at Geneva College, Beaver Falls, PA.
 He developed Geneva's apologetics course and also its course on Old Testament wisdom literature.
-He also teaches adult Bible classes (and serves as an elder) at his home church, Cornerstone Baptist Church in Roseville, Michigan.
+He also teaches adult Bible classes (and has served as an elder) at his home church, Cornerstone Baptist Church in Roseville, Michigan.
 Although he has retired from the practice of law, he continues to conduct regional and national seminars and webinars on legal and ethical issues to professional groups and at corporate training sessions (e.g., Ford Motor Company, General Motors, and Blue Cross Blue Shield of Michigan).

-Bert also gets to encourage and assist his wife, Nancy, who is on the board of Crossroads Farm and serves as its treasurer.
-Bert and Nancy are blessed with two children (both married) and one grandchild (with another grandchild on the way).
+Bert also gets to encourage and assist his wife, Nancy, who has served on the board of Crossroads Farm.
+Bert and Nancy are blessed with two children (both married) and two grandchildren.
 They enjoy their lake front condo at Wamplers Lake (Brooklyn, Michigan), which is situated halfway between Crossroads Farm and their home in Grosse Pointe Woods, Michigan.
-Bert's blog is at gospelapologetics.org.

 Branch Ministry Director